-Security Cameras: A hotel that does not have security cameras installed at crucial security points is not a hotel that cares about the safety and well being of their patrons.
+Security Cameras: A hotel that does not have security cameras installed at crucial security points is not a hotel that cares about the safety and well-being of its patrons.
 Security cameras should be installed at every entrance and exit, each stairwell, each elevator entrance, and throughout the hallways where rooms are located.

 Attentive Nighttime Staff: A majority of the hotels that we have visited do not have a staff that is constantly attending the front desk.
 This is important, as the front desk staff act as gatekeepers to the hotel, and can recognize suspicious individuals who do not appear to be guests.

-Card Activated Entrances: Unfortunately, all entrances of hotels are not typically card activated, so as to prevent non guests from coming in.
+Card Activated Entrances: Unfortunately, all entrances of hotels are not typically card activated, so as to prevent non-guests from coming in.
 We believe that the safest method to keeping unsafe individuals out is to have card activated entrances or have new guests buzzed in by the front desk staff.
-With that, there will be a better screening system of individuals who come into the hotel.
+With that, there will be a better screening system for individuals who come into the hotel.

 Parking Garages Made Safe